TBoonkwan/scb-todo-list-test/README.md

 # SCBTodoListTest
-This project make for SCB Technical Test
+This project a Flutter project that make for SCB Technical about manage todo-list

+# Feature
+- TodoList
+  - get all todo list by status
+  - delete task

 # Required
 - Flutter **3.16.9**